medblocks/medblocks-blog/_posts/2021-01-29-setting-up-snomed-ct-search.md

 └── test
 ```

-Index your SNOMED CT files:
+Index your SNOMED CT files.
+This step requires a lot of compute and will take some time (20 mins - 1 hour).
+Make sure your system has enough memory.

 ```sh
 chmod +x ./index.sh